The tasks and role of the Riksbank

 Maintaining the value of money – price stability

 Under the Sveriges Riksbank Act, the Riksbank shall maintain price stability, which means that inflation should be low and stable.
-The Riksbank has specified an inflation target, according to which the annual change in the consumer price index (CPI) is to be 2 per cent.
+The Riksbank has specified an inflation target, according to which the annual change in the consumer price index with a fixed interest rate (the CPIF) is to be 2 per cent.
 The Riksbank's monetary policy is aimed at attaining the inflation target, and at the same time it is to support the objectives of general economic policy with a view to achieving sustainable growth and high employment.

 The Riksbank determines the level of its policy rate, the repo rate, to influence inflation and economic developments.
 The repo rate is the interest rate charged to banks who borrow from or deposit money with the Riksbank.
 The repo rate affects other interest rates in the economy and ultimately economic activity and inflation.